 We all write more precisely than we speak.
 That is largely because we have the opportunity to fine tune what we write.

-we use our platform for every mediation – whether it is concluded with a live meeting, a teleconference, telephone discussions, or via the platform.
+we use the same process for every mediation – whether it is concluded with a live meeting, a teleconference, telephone discussions, or via the platform.

 Internet arrangements are flexible.
 Internet messages can be replied to when convenient, or delayed while you confer with a colleague or discuss with your solicitor.
 That means a party can be more relaxed, more confident in moving to the next step.